cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Output:
 - ke3, a KE3 structure
-- server_info, the server_info sent by the server
+- server_info, optional application-specific information sent encrypted and authenticated to the client
 - session_key, the shared session secret

 Steps: